wishwaprabodha/Assignments/ML/1/README.md

 ```
 01. Import packages.
-02. Create a function to get all filenames to a list.
+02. Get all filenames to a list.
 03. Check the filepath and categorize those accordingly.
 04. Train/Test split. (filenames)
 05. Get the tokenized and cleaned wordlist for respective category.
 (List of lists)